Fieseler Fi 156 Storch: Production in Romania

 Licence production was started in Romania in October 1943 at the ICAR factory in Bucharest.
 Only 10 were built by the time the ICAR factory was bombed in May 1944.
-Production resumed later in 1944, but only six were completed before repair work halted production.
-From June 1945 until 1946, a further 64 aircraft were built.
+Production resumed later that year, but only six were completed before repair work halted production.
+Between June 1945 and 1946, a further 64 aircraft were built.

 Summary of production

 Production per factory and per type until 31 March 1945:

-Modern development
+Modern developments

 Because of its superb STOL characteristics, there have been many attempts to recreate or copy the Storch, mainly in the form of various three-quarter scale homebuilt aircraft, such as the Pazmany PL-9 Stork, Roger Mann's RagWing RW19 Stork, and Preceptors STOL King.

 As an example, the Slepcev Storch is a three-quarter scale reproduction of the original with some simplifications.
 The use of modern materials provides better STOL performance than the original with a take-off run of 30 m and landing-roll of 50 m with no headwind.
 It was originally designed and manufactured in Australia and is now manufactured in Serbia.